Freight Shipping from Hartford to Chicago

 How much does it cost to ship freight from Hartford to Chicago?

-Full truckload (FTL) rates from Hartford, CT to Chicago, IL currently range from $2,150-$2,650 for a standard dry van load over the 1,000-mile route.
+Full truckload (FTL) rates from Hartford, CT to Chicago, IL currently range $2,150-$2,650 (roughly $2.16-$2.67 per mile over 1,000 miles).
 LTL shipments typically cost $750-$1,250 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Hartford to Chicago?